Serving

 I.B.IV.
 HIRES PRV Configuration

 HIRES is available in a dedicated precision radial velocity (PRV) configuration.
-Data collected in this HIRES-PRV configuration are compatible with the public radial velocity pipeline processing environment available at NExScI which will produce wavelength-calibrated 1D spectra and time-series of relative PRVs.
+Data collected in this HIRES-PRV configuration are compatible with the public radial velocity pipeline processing environment available at NExScI which will produce wavelength-calibrated 1D spectra and time series of relative PRVs.

 There are important considerations for observers wishing to use the HIRES-PRV configuration; only data collected in the specified HIRES PRV configuration and data collected according to the documented recommendations can be processed properly in the NExScI HIRES processing environment.